YuliaPylypenko/ImagePostApp/README.md

 ## 📜 **Disclaimer**

-This is not a project of the year—it's a personal project reflecting my learning journey and enthusiasm for Java development.
+This project —it's a personal project reflecting my learning journey and enthusiasm for Java development.
 Your understanding and feedback are greatly appreciated!

 ## 🏁 **Getting Started**